 Losing a loved one is an incredibly challenging and emotional experience.
-If you find yourself in the presence of someone in the transitioning phase of the dying process, knowing what signs to look for can be helpful.
-Although every individual's experience may vary, some common observations may indicate someone is in the transitioning phase.
-Here's a to help you recognize these signs and provide support during this grim time.
+Knowing what signs to look for can be helpful if you find yourself in the presence of someone in the transitioning phase of the dying process.
+Although every individual’s experience may vary, some common observations may indicate someone is in the transitioning phase.
+Here’s a to help you recognize these signs and provide support during this grim time.

 Physical Changes